Our research is editorially independent but we may earn a commission for purchases made through our links.

-If you’re dreaming of a ski vacation this winter but don’t think you can afford it, you might want to consider one of these budget-friendly ski resorts.
+If you’re dreaming of a ski vacation in the United States this winter but don’t think you can afford it, you might want to consider one of these budget-friendly ski resorts.
 Many offer great runs, spectacular scenery and even fewer crowds – without the high cost.

 This no-frills mountain in the White Mountain Forest of New Hampshire is one of the steepest mountains in the region with a vertical drop of 2,112 feet.
 It’s also home to the longest summit-to-base novice trail, running for 2.75 miles and featuring spectacular views along the way.
 There are 225 acres of skiable terrain, offering something for everyone from beginners to the most advanced.
-Lift tickets are $75 for a single day, and all sorts of daily deals are offered, like Discount Fridays and Sunday Funday.
 In the town of North Conway, less than 20 miles away, visitors enjoy plenty of New England charm and a relaxed, charming, family-friendly atmosphere with Victorian-era homes, old-fashioned candy shops and pubs.

 If you want to ski Tahoe, but don’t want to pay an arm and a leg, head to the local’s favorite, Alpine Meadows.
-Lake Tahoe has a multitude of ski resorts, but Alpine is considered one of its lesser-known gems, a great alternative to faster, and pricier, resorts like Squaw Valley.
-It’s also known for the longest snow season of any other Tahoe ski resort.
+Lake Tahoe has a multitude of ski resorts, but Alpine is considered one of its lesser-known gems.
+It also has the longest snow season of any other Tahoe ski resort.
 It gets 402 inches on average each year, and the powder stays for days.
 Alpine Meadows offers more than 100 trails, with a wide variety for all skill levels, and nearly 2,400 acres of skiable terrain.
 Plus, you can also base in your stay in the more affordable town of Truckee nearby.

 Mount Bachelor offers nearly 3,700 acres of lift-accessible terrain – and, from the top of this strato-volcano, you’ll enjoy breathtaking views of the Cascades.
 On a clear day, you’ll not only see the Three Sisters and views of Broken Top crater, but Mount Hood as well as Mount Adams and Mount Thielson in Washington State, and Mount Shasta toward to the south in California.
 Bachelor gets an average annual snowfall of more than 400 inches, has a vertical drop of 3,365 feet, is the largest ski area in the Pacific Northwest and the second largest single-mountain ski resort in America.